xm-repo/mallory/README.md

 # mallory
 This is a simple ask.fm spambot!
+You need [TOR](https://www.torproject.org) to use it.

 * **args.txt** - some easy to understand options (user, password, paths)
 * **questions.txt** - list of questions (you can find more on http://www.yensa.com)